 470 Mitchellstown Rd, Nagambie

-Known for its glitz and glamour, The W Melbourne is not a hotel you want to leave in a hurry.
-The W Brisbane is extra – and unapologetically so, with a picture-perfect spot on Flinders Lane, and 294 designer rooms decked out with deep baths and in-suite cocktail stations.
+Known for its glitz and glamour, the W Melbourne is not a place you want to leave in a hurry.
+Make no mistake, this hotel is extra – and unapologetically so, with a picture-perfect spot on Flinders Lane, and 294 designer rooms decked out with deep baths and in-suite cocktail stations.
 Bold, bright, and beautiful, while you’re there be sure to indulge in the sophisticated Indian-Italian dishes at Lollo.
-Serving up elevated reimaginings of classic flavours, its sophisticated menu from Executive Chef Adam D’Sylva should not be missed.
+Serving up elevated reimaginings of classic flavours, its menu from Executive Chef Adam D’Sylva should not be missed.

 408 Flinders Ln, Melbourne

 Breathing new life into a former textile factory, this is without a doubt one of the coolest hotel openings in Australia.
 Keeping true to the area's design roots, the trendy new Hotel Indigo can be found in Adelaide's bustling central market.
 Opening its doors in March last year, it’s an Australian first for IHG Hotels & Resorts’ boutique lifestyle brand.
 A product of the iconic neighbourhood in which it calls home, the 145-room boutique hotel is a cultural feast for the senses.
 Celebrating creativity in all things, Hotel Indigo’s two restaurants hero Adelaide's prized culinary scene.